 Mobile phone: Yoodo.
-RM70 per month for 30GB data, 2000 minutes and NO SMS plan.
-You can see my reviews on this phone plan by googling ‘ringgitohringgit yoodo’.
+RM85 per month for 40GB data, 50 minutes and NO SMS plan.

 Random places I earn referrals from include 8Coin, AirBnB, Fiverr and a few more that I’ve forgotten.
 They don’t make me much money but I appreciate they have the affiliates system in place anyhow.

 That was a long list, wasn’t it?
 I’m tired, but glad that I wrote all of that down.